WildCodeSchool/simple-calculator-dom-workshop/public/content.md

 In the JS code, remove the `prompt()` parts and replace it with JS code to get value from each inputs.

 **Remark:** `parseInt()` functions are still mandatory because, like prompt, field values are always considerated as *strings*, even if you enter a number.

+> Wait for the correction or help your classmates

 #### Listen to user interaction on a button